Written by: Kenny Pugh Source: Blackenterprise

 Even more troubling is watching the number of young people who have challenges communicating outside of social media or text messaging.
 Technology is causing students to operate in ‘their’ own world.
 While in corporate America I had the opportunity to interview and hire college students for my team.
 Frequently my interview process revealed that many students struggle with one-on-one communication skills because they weren’t required to develop them while in college.
 How can business relationships be developed without communication?
 If you are a parent of a college student, please encourage them to develop the art of one-on-one communication.
 It could be a key factor that separates them from the competition.

 Even today’s 30 and 40-somethings have latched on to technology as a primary source of communication.
 I know some people who ONLY communicate via text messaging or social media and struggle considerably with stringing together sentences to communicate ideas in person.
 They are able to communicate for hours via social media or text messaging, but fail miserably while trying to engage in-person.
 If your text messages require someone to scroll through more than 3 screens then you should pickup the phone to communicate your thoughts.
 No wonder relationships are experiencing challenges, people no longer know how to personally connect, engage and grow with one another.
-If you desire strong relationships, consider disconnecting from technology so you’re able to truly learn about the person sitting in front of you.
+If you desire strong relationships, consider disconnecting from technology so you’re able to truly learn about the person sitting in front of you, learn more info at thestudentpoketguide.com.

 What are your thoughts?
 Is technology causing a disconnect in today’s relationships?